-Class attendance is expected.
-Each unexcused absence will result in a 10-point reduction in the final grade.
-Excused absences are consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/) and require appropriate documentation.
-Students who can demonstrate that they were unable to submit an assignment by the deadline due to an excused absence and who can provide appropriate documentation for the absence will be given a reasonable period of time to make up the late work.
+( https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/) and require appropriate documentation.
+Students who can demonstrate that they were unable to submit an assignment by the deadline and who can provide appropriate documentation to the Office of the Dean of Students will be given a reasonable period of time to make up the late work.